 With any of our SERIES classes, we need at least 8 registrants to hold the class.
 Also, our Special Events classes on Sundays require at least 8 participants.
 And, we offer private instruction by appointment.

 A. We do not offer specific Pilates classes.
 However, every yoga class incorporates a number of core exercises that one would recognize in a Pilates class.
 The founder of Pilates was very influenced by yoga, so there is a strong correlation, and you will definitely build more core strength in our yoga classes.
 You will also find that the depth and wisdom of yoga will bring more peace of mind.

 A. Just wear comfortable clothes….stretch pants are best, or shorts.
 Layer a T-shirt over a tank top.
 That works well, or wear a sweatshirt if you have a tendency to run cool.
 We set the temperature of the studio at about 72 degrees…sometimes a bit higher.
 We typically work barefooted….your feet will be so happy to let those toes breathe.
 We also work on a yoga mat, so your feet will not slip.
 We have rental yoga mats, and we sell yoga mats as well as lots of other yoga supplies….even T-shirts.

 Q: What does NAMASTE mean?

 A: This is a Sanscrit form of greeting.
-“Nama” means to bow, “as” mean I, and “te” mean you.
+“Nama” means to bow, “as” means I, and “te” mean you.
 Namaste means “I bow to you.”
 With the hands in a prayer pose, and with a bow, this spoken word indicates honor, gratitude, respect, and an understanding that we are connected in a heartfelt way.
-It is typically said at the end of a yoga class, but can be said as a greeting as well.
+It is typically said at the end of a yoga class but can be said as a greeting as well.